vikingdata/articles/tools/automation/ansible/ansible_specific_hosts.md

 * We assume you have installed anisble, have an inventory, and can run basic playbooks.
 So we assume you not a beginner at anisble.
 * Make sure you have an inventory with a server called "myserver.local" or other name.
-Here is an example of list with two servers: server1.local and server2.local.
+Here is an example of list with two servers: server1 and server2.
 Change the server names to your 2 servers.
 ```
 echo "
+servers:
   hosts:
       # Change myserver.local to your remote server.
-  server1.local:
-  server2.local:
+    server1:
+    server2:

 " > my_servers.yml
 ```